rmy17/bioinf-struct/threshold.md

 [^SHA1994]: Shanbhag AG.Utilization of information measure as a means of image thresholding.
 CVGIP: Graphical Models and Image Processing.
 1994 Sep ;56(5):414-419.

-[^zac]: Zack GW, Rogers WE, Latt SA.
+[^ZAC1977]: Zack GW, Rogers WE, Latt SA.
 Automatic measurement of sister chromatid exchange frequency.
 Journal of Histochemistry & Cytochemistry.
 1977 Jul;25(7):741–53.

 [^YEN1995]: Yen JC, Chang FJ, Chang S.A New Criterion for Automatic Multilevel Thresholding.
 IEEE Transactions on Image Processing.
 1995 Mar;4(3):370-378.